 Sendirian Berhad (SDN BHD) is a private limited company, and such company prohibits any invitation to the public or resident of Malaysia to subscribe to any of the company shares or to deposit money with the company for future investment or subscription.
 A private limited company must consume minimum of TWO (2) and maximum of FIFTY (50) members in the company.

-Berhad (BHD) is a public limited business company in Malaysia where the company shares are offered to the public or the resident of Malaysia for a fixed period and any other forms of subscription.
+Berhad (BHD) is a public limited company in Malaysia where the company shares are offered to the public or the resident of Malaysia for a fixed period and any other forms of subscription.
 This Public Limited Company must have are TWO (2) and maximum of unlimited amount of members or shareholders.

-COMPANIES LIMITED BY SHARES: In this type of company in Malaysia, the Contribution of members’ liability is limited to the amount specified to the members’ unpaid shares.
+In this type of company, the Contribution of members’ liability is limited to the amount specified to the members’ unpaid shares.
 Well, the good part for the members is that even if the company becomes insolvent or goes into liquidation the members are not bound to pay off the company’s debts.

-COMPANIES LIMITED BY GUARANTEE: Here the authorized board members and company directors play a major role in the company policy.
-Such company usually necessitate the liability of the members to go limited, which the members have taken responsibility or liability to contribute.
-Business firms like Charity organization, NGOs and other Non-Profit Professional Organizations prefer such business firm.
+Here the authorized board members and company directors play a major role in the company policy.
+Such a company usually necessitates the liability of the members to go limited, which the members have taken responsibility or liability to contribute.
+Business firms like Charity organizations, NGOs and other Non-Profit Professional Organizations prefer such a business firm.

-Unlimited company with/without share capital: The Unlimited Business Company in Malaysia are similar to that of the Sole Proprietorship and Partnership type business firms.
-The one and only fact that differentiate this business policy from the other two is that they maintain a special Articles of Association and are capable to return capital to the members of the company.
+The Unlimited Business Company in Malaysia is similar to that of the Sole Proprietorship and Partnership type business firms.
+The one and only fact that differentiates this business policy from the other two is that they maintain a special Articles of Association and are capable to return capital to the members of the company.

 Foreigners or the non-Malaysian residents who are interested to set up their own business firm in Malaysia are allowed to register a private limited company in Malaysia, but yet TWO (2) of the company’s directors should be permanent residents in Malaysia.

-Requirements for forming a Foreign Company in Malaysia:
+Requirements for forming a foreign company in Malaysia:

-# Foreign Company’s Local Agent
+Foreign Company’s Local Agent